JamesClonk/backman/docs/configuration.md

 - `disable_web`: optional, disable web interface and api
 - `disable_metrics`: optional, disable Prometheus metrics endpoint
 - `disable_restore`: optional, disable restore function on API and web.
 It can be used to mitigate damage in case backman credentials are leaked.
 Enable it just before you might need to restore.
-- `unprotected_metrics`: optional, disable HTTP basic auth protection for Prometheus metrics endpoint
+- `unprotected_metrics`: optional, disable HTTP basic auth protection for Prometheus /metrics endpoint
+- `unprotected_health`: optional, disable HTTP basic auth protection for /healthz endpoint
 - `notifications.teams.webhook`: optional, setting a webhook URL will enable MS Teams notifications about backups
 - `notifications.teams.events`: optional, list of events to send a Teams notification for.
 Can be *backup-started*, *backup-success*, *backup-failed*.
 Sends a notification for all events if empty.
 - `s3.host`: optional, S3 hostname/endpoint to use, backman will try to find it within service instances if not specified